The Portland Republican City Committee

 Article VI: Meetings

-Meetings of the City Committee shall be held on the 4th Monday of each month except for December and July.
+Meetings of the City Committee shall be held on the 4th Monday of each month, a minimum of eight (8) times per year, except for December and July.
 There shall be a meeting of the City Committee during the month of January of each year.
 Meetings may be held on other dates if announced at the previous meeting.

 2. Biennial Meeting